Varindersinghh/Varindersinghh/README.md

 - 👋 Hi, I’m Varinder Singh you can find me on twitter @varindersinghh & Reddit @varindersinghh
 - 👀 I’m interested in learning new things and i am DIY guy
 - 🌱 I’m currently learning kubernetes and exploring Ansible to automate the infra to make my life easier with repetitive tasks ;-)
-- 💞️ I’m looking to collaborate with whosoever things i can help him in any-way
 - 📫 How to reach me varinder.singh2@yahoo.com

 <!---